Counterexample exhibiting ⨅ 𝒮, ⨆ n, EC c 𝒮 n < ⨅ ℒ, ⨆ n, EC c ℒ n #

 scheduler.

-probability of staying (and of leaving) is 1/2
+probability of staying (and of leaving) is 1/2, and thus the expected cost is 1/2.

 Equations